Last Updated on November 23, 2021

 Once they got dirty I started throwing them in the base of the washing machine.
 Whenever I did the next load of laundry the napkins would automatically be included.

-Be sure to check out my blog post on cloth napkins for tips on making the switch!
+Be sure to check out my blog post on cloth napkins for zero waste tips on making the switch!

 paper plates and plastic cutlery:

-Instead of paper plates and plastic cutlery use real plates and real flatware.
+Instead of paper plates and plastic cutlery use real plates and real flatware as the eco friendly swaps.

 A lot of people assume that using disposable products will save water, but what they forget to take into account is the water used in productions and manufacturing.